sreyfe/personal_site/_posts/2024-07-17-freud-genesis-41.md

 to publish it after fleeing to England following the German invasion of Austria.

-In case you aren't familiar, this is Freud's claim in a nutshell: Moses was never a Jew at all, but a high-ranking Egyptian who loyal to the monotheistic cult which worshipped the sun god Aten, which was briefly the state religion of Egypt under Akhenaten.
+In case you aren't familiar, this is Freud's claim in a nutshell: Moses was never a Jew at all, but a high-ranking Egyptian who was loyal to the monotheistic cult which worshipped the sun god Aten, which was briefly the state religion of Egypt under Akhenaten.
 After Akhenaten's death and the official reestablishment of polytheism, Moses decided to leave Egypt.
 He brought with him a Semitic tribe